CM4all/pond/doc/index.rst

  Write raw :envvar:`LOG_RECORD` packets to standard output instead of pretty-printing them as text lines.

+.. option:: --anonymize

+ Anonymize the client IP address by zeroing a portion at the end.
+This doesn't work in "raw" mode and doesn't affect IP addresses inside log messages.

 .. option:: --per-site-append=DIRECTORY

  Instead of writing to standard output, create one file for each site